gtrentz/AuthApp/README.md

 # Authentication App

-Welcome to **my authentication app**, a simple user authentication system built with Node.js, Express, and MSSQL.
+Welcome to my authentication app, a simple user authentication system built with Node.js, Express, and MSSQL.
 This application provides user registration, login functionality, session management, and admin access, demonstrating best practices for user authentication.

 ## Table of Contents